kpnowak/OUH-Internship-Krzysztof-Nowak/README.md

 > **Full code and preliminary results are available in the GitHub repository**
 > **OUH-Internship-Krzysztof-Nowak**.

-The pipeline systematically evaluates all combinations of algorithms and parameters using the following enhanced experimental structure:
+The pipeline systematically evaluates all combinations of algorithms and parameters using the **feature-first architecture** with the following enhanced experimental structure:

 ```python
 # Regression branch algorithms (CURRENT IMPLEMENTATION)